Blue Origin Moon Shot: Jeff Bezos Lays Out Plan For Lunar Deliveries

-Apparently, Amazon founder and mega-billionaire Jeff Bezos has plans for a Blue Origin moonshot.
-For those who don’t know, Blue Origin is the name of the Bezos owned space company that is currently trying to compete with Elon Musk’s SpaceX in the field of reusable rockets and low-cost space travel.
+Amazon founder and mega-billionaire Jeff Bezos has plans for a Blue Origin moonshot.
+For those who don’t know, Blue Origin is the name of the Bezos-owned space company that is currently trying to compete with Elon Musk’s SpaceX in the field of reusable rockets and low-cost space travel.
 But as reported by Popular Mechanics, Bezos apparently wants to get on the “to the moon” bandwagon.

 It’s Not Just Blue Origin

-Moon shot fever seems to have hit the aerospace industry and government recently, with private companies and national space agency’s all setting their eyes on Earth’s nearest neighbor again.
+Moon shot fever seems to have hit the aerospace industry and government recently, with private companies and national space agencies all setting their eyes on Earth’s nearest neighbor again.
 Only days ago, Elon Musk announced his intention to launch a pair of wealthy tourists on a trip around the moon and back to the Earth sometime around 2020.

 Did #Amazon Just 'Call Out' Elon Musk? – https://t.co/0rYhlrmeyr #ElonMusk #Mars #Moon #Rocket #Shepard #Space #SpaceX pic.twitter.com/7wchkaM7QU